melthaw/peppa-pig/README.md

 # peppa-pig

-Draw a peppa pig using python & turtle
+Draw a Peppa Pig using Python & Turtle

 ![](sample.png)